iCliniq Logo

 Published At September 22, 2022

 The eyes are the greatest gift of nature.
-Every sense we possess has a vital role, but senses of sight are considered the most important.
-Without proper eyesight, the quality of life will not be good.
+Every sense humans possess has a vital role, but senses of sight are considered the most important.
+With proper eyesight, the quality of life will be good.
 There are so many eye conditions that can affect only one eye.

 An eye creates an image through a series of events.
-In brief, the cornea-absorbed light is passed through the iris lens and is then focused on the innermost layer of the retina from where an image is formed for vision.
+In brief, the cornea-absorbed light is passed through the iris lens and is then focused on the innermost layer of the retina, where an image is formed for vision.

-Lazy eye is a condition in which vision in one eye will get affected during the early stages of life due to underdevelopment of vision.
+A lazy eye is a condition in which vision in one eye will get affected during the early stages of life due to underdevelopment of vision.
 As a result, one eye will have a blurry vision that gets ignored by the brain and focuses only on the precise image-producing eyes.
 This condition is called amblyopia.
-The term lazy eye is a bit misleading as the problem is with the nerve connecting the eye to the brain and not the eye itself.
+The term lazy eye needs to be more accurate as the problem is with the nerve connecting the eye to the brain and not the eye itself.
 The condition worsens if not treated at the right time.
 This article will discuss the causes, types, symptoms, complications, diagnosis, and management.

-• Refractive Errors: Vision in one eye will diminish and produce blurry images, which the brain will not consider.
+• Refractive Errors: Vision in one eye diminishes and produces blurry images, which the brain will not consider.
 Only the clear prints produced by healthy eyes will be considered.
-The vision will keep declining as the brain ignores it and thus results in a lazy eye.
-Initial blurring could be because of nearsightedness (trouble in viewing objects that are far) or farsightedness (trouble in viewing the things nearby), or astigmatism (the corneal surface is curved).
+Vision will keep declining as the brain ignores it, which will result in a lazy eye.
+Initial blurring could be because of nearsightedness (trouble in viewing objects that are far), farsightedness (trouble in viewing the things nearby), or astigmatism (the corneal surface is curved).

-• Strabismus: In this condition, the eyes do not be in the same line where the problem is only in one eye.
+• Strabismus: In this condition, the eyes are not on the same line, and the problem is only in one eye.
 Now, both eyes will focus on different objects, and thus double images are formed.
 In this case, the brain avoids the eye with the problem.

 • Cataracts: Cataract formation in one eye causes blurry vision, thus suppressing the vision gradually.